trambui09/media-ranker-revisited/README.md

 - Add tests to controllers to verify controller logic
 - Practice using OAuth in a web application
 - Practice using Session variables to track a user across multiple HTTP requests
+- Practice defining rules to govern _authorization_ in a webapp

 ## Project Description